KahWee - Web Development, AI Tools & Tech Trends

 Include /private/etc/apache2/extra/httpd-vhosts.conf

-Now edit the VirtualHost config:
+Edit the VirtualHost config:

 sudo nano /private/etc/apache2/extra/httpd-vhosts.conf

-Add your site config:
+Add your site:

 <VirtualHost cors.kahwee:80>